 We are exposed to market risks inherent in our operations, primarily related to interest rate risk and currency risk.
-These risks arise from transactions and operations entered into in the normal course of business.
-We do not use derivatives to alter the interest characteristics of our marketable securities or our debt instruments.
-We have no holdings of derivative or commodity instruments.
+These risks arise from transactions and operations entered into in the normal course of

 Interest Rate Risk.
 We are subject to interest rate risks on cash and cash equivalents, available-for-sale marketable securities and any future financing requirements.
 Interest rate risks related to marketable securities are managed by managing maturities in our marketable securities portfolio.
-We have no long-term debt as of July 3, 2004.
+We have no long-term debt as of October 2, 2004.